What’s Schema Markup and Why Should You Have it on Your Website?

 Another important schema type is one used for FAQs and is one of several reasons we often recommend FAQ pages.
 Indicating questions and answers on your website through schema gives the search engine crawlers a quick heads up that when a searcher is asking a question in the search query, you are a great fit as you have that question and a quick answer the search engine can show in the search results.
 As more and more people search using questions (rather than a phrase), this has become more important for those vying for ever-crowded space in the SERP.

-For the most part, the most common ways to apply schema are through plugins for WordPress such as Yoast (the most popular) SEOpress, or All-in-one SEO.
+For the most part, the most common ways to apply schema are through plugins for Wordpress such as SEOpress.
 These can allow you to dynamically apply a set of schema to a group of pages.
-Keep in mind that having the free version of these plugins may not include schema as part of the package.
-Using these plugins, the web designer can set up the “formula”: create categories (like articles, products, and contact pages), and apply schema for a specific category.
+(Keep in mind that having the free version of these plugins may not include schema as part of the package).
+Using these plugins, a web designer can set up the “formula”: create categories (like articles, products, and contact pages), and apply schema for a specific category.
 Then, each time you create a page within that category, the schema will be automatically applied.
 Even if you create a schema after creating multiple pages within a specific category, that schema will be retroactively applied.
 You pick the categories and rules, and the schema follows suit.
 For example, organization schema will go on the home page, and article schema will go on your blog pages.

 Schema can also be added manually.
 While it isn’t terribly common (it takes more work, and isn’t automated) it may be helpful in particular instances.
 Schema can be added manually by using JSON (JavaScript Object Notation).